cedricium/blog/src/pages/expressjs-accessing-req-params-from-child-routers/index.md

 ---
 title: "Express: Accessing `req.params` in nested/child routers"
-date: "2019-07-28T12:00:00.000Z"
+date: "2019-07-28T10:35:00.000Z"
-draft: true
+draft: false
 ---

-This past week marks the beginning of the backend portion of my studies at Lambda School, which means I am approximately a third of the way complete with the program!
+This past week marks the beginning of the backend portion of my studies at Lambda School, which means I am approximately a fourth of the way complete with the program!
 During the frontend portion, we took a deep dive into JavaScript fundamentals before moving onto React.js and the Single Page Application ecosystem.
 Now on the backend, my peers and I are utilizing our JavaScript chops to build